rest-feeds/rest-feeds/README.md

 The server implements [long polling](#feed-endpoint).
 When there are no newer items, the server holds the connection open until new data or a timeout arrives.

-Example for no new data after x seconds:
+Example for no new data after 5 seconds:

 ```
 GET /movies?offset=129